 Admission counselors are on the lookout for well-rounded candidates.
-Show them you’re diverse with accomplishments and extracurriculars in a jaw-dropping graduate school resume.
+Show them you’re diverse with accomplishments and extracurriculars in a jaw-dropping grad school resume.

 But fuzzy feelings and self-satisfaction don’t pay the bills.

 Get the nonprofit job of your dreams by showing that you’re the employee of their dreams.

 By writing one of the best nonprofit resumes they’ve ever seen.